Fermi scale from quantum gravity scaling solution: Overview

-The scaling solution obeys a differential equation for the $\tilde{\rho}$-dependence of $u$ which is rather similar to the flow equation for the dependence on $k$.
+More in detail, the scaling solution obeys a differential equation for the $\tilde{\rho}$-dependence of $u$ which is rather similar to the flow equation for the dependence on $k$.
 The flow of couplings with $k$ at fixed $\rho$ corresponds for the scaling solution to a flow with $\tilde{\rho} = \rho / k^2$.
-The relevant parameters reflect for the flow with decreasing $k$ a dependence on the initial conditions at large $k$.
-For the scaling solution this maps to a dependence of field-dependent couplings on ``initial values'' for some fixed small $\tilde{\rho}$.
+For fixed $\rho$ the relevant parameters reflect for the flow with decreasing $k$ a dependence of the corresponding couplings on the initial conditions at large $k$.
+For the local scaling solution this maps to a dependence of field-dependent couplings on ``initial values'' for some fixed small $\tilde{\rho}$.
 One finds a trace of the relevant parameters in the existence of continuous families of local scaling solutions

 There are, however, two new ingredients which are specific for the scaling solution.
 The first involves the necessity of a global solution which imposes restrictions from the existence of the solution for $\tilde{\rho} \to 0$ or $\tilde{\rho} \to \infty$.
+As well known for non-linear differential equations the existence of a global solution imposes constraints on the "extendable" local solutions.
 The second is related to the fact that for a scaling solution the dimensionless couplings become functions of the field.
 An example is a field-dependent coefficient of the kinetic term for the gauge bosons $Z_F(\tilde{\rho}, \tilde{h}) F^{\mu\nu} F_{\mu\nu}$, which translates to a field-dependent gauge coupling by $g^2 = Z_F^{-1}$.
 For a field-dependent $Z_F$ one has new vertices for the interactions between gauge bosons and the scalar fields $H$ and $\chi$.
 Typically this field-dependence becomes negligible in the range of large $\tilde{h}$ corresponding to $k$ much smaller than $\Lambda_\QCD$.
 Nevertheless, it affects the scaling solution in the range of smaller $\tilde{h}$.
 For our purpose we will infer the logarithmic field-dependence of the gauge and Yukawa couplings from perturbation theory.
 For $\tilde{\rho}$ large enough, such that the gravitational fluctuations decouple, the perturbative flow with $k$ translates then to the flow with $\tilde{\rho}$.
 This will permit a reasonable control of the local scaling solutions.